 Road Trauma Involving Heavy Vehicles—Annual Summaries

-- Over the last decade, annual deaths from crashes involving heavy vehicles (articulated truck, heavy rigid truck or bus) decreased by 20.3 per cent, from 276 in 2005 to 220 in 2014.
+- Over the last ten years, total annual deaths from crashes involving heavy vehicles decreased by 19.8 per cent.
 The estimated trend over the decade is a reduction of 3.2 per cent per year.

-- Vehicle occupants (driver or passenger) account for 74.2 per cent of fatalities from crashes involving a heavy vehicle.
-The remainder are pedestrians (13.9 per cent), motorcyclists (8.1 per cent) and pedal cyclists (3.1 per cent).
-Of the occupant deaths, 73.8 per cent are light vehicle occupants.
+- Vehicle occupants (driver or passenger) account for 73.0 per cent of fatalities from crashes involving a heavy vehicle.
+Of total vehicle occupant deaths, 24.1 per cent are heavy vehicle occupants.

-- Approximately 1,550 people are hospitalised from crashes involving heavy vehicles per year.
-Over the last eight years there appears to be a slight increasing trend.
+- Approximately 1,600 people are hospitalised from crashes involving heavy vehicles each year.

 - Over the last decade, heavy vehicle involved fatal crash rates per billion vehicle kilometres travelled (VKT) decreased in all three heavy vehicle categories.